 The core of my plan is to expose more people to the excitement of bird watching.
-If we had more people who were passionate about seeing warblers during spring migration or heading out at 9pm in the middle of winter to hear Great Horned Owls, I am positive that we could make this world a better place.
+If we had more people who were passionate about seeing warblers during spring migration or heading out at 9 pm in the middle of winter to hear Great Horned Owls, I am confident that we could make this world a better place.

 Birders naturally want to save more of the environment, protect habitat and migration routes and overall just be outside more!

 This is just human instinct; think if there was a crowd of people at the mall.
 Everyone immediately wants to know what is going on over there.
-This same rule applies with bird watching.
-Everyone wants to know what you are looking at!
+This same rule applies to bird watching.
+Everyone wants to see what you are looking at!

 So next time you spot a Screech Owl, try to find some kids to (quietly) show!
 Not only will it make their day, but we just went from creepy guy with binoculars to really cool wildlife expert!!

 #11: Be Especially Mindful When Birding in Groups